polokang/jr-house-api/README.md

 7. `winston` _A logger for just about everything._
 8. `winston-daily-rotate-file` _A transport for winston which logs to a rotating file.
 Logs can be rotated based on a date, size limit, and old logs can be removed based on count or elapsed days._
 9. `mongoose` _Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment._
+10. `joi` _Object schema description language and validator for JavaScript objects._

 # Steps